 Here, $Q_0$ and $Q_1$ are defined as in definition \ref{def:fairness}.
 Observe how our definition of fairness {\it directly} incorporates itself into the optimization problem as a constraint.

-\begin{remark} Under an assumption of normality, our MMD-based formulation amounts to the same constraints as \textsc{FPCA} since $MMD^2(\cdot, \cdot)$ is a metric and a Gaussian distribution is completely characterized by its first and second moments. \end{remark}
+\begin{remark} Under Gaussian assumption, our MMD-based formulation indeed amounts to the same constraints as \textsc{FPCA} since $\MMD^2(\cdot, \cdot)$ is a metric and Gaussian distribution is completely characterized by its first and second moments. \end{remark}